AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 # Frequently Asked Questions for Authors

-Captivate Prime Learning Programs are renamed to Learning Paths.
+Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

 <table>
  <tbody>
   <tr>
    <td><img src="assets/authors2.png"></td>
    <td>
-    <p>Read on to know the Captivate Prime frequently asked questions that are associated with Author role. </p></td>
+    <p>Read on to know the Learning Manager frequently asked questions that are associated with Author role. </p></td>
   </tr>
  </tbody>
 </table>

-+++What is a typical course life cycle in Captivate Prime?
++++What is a typical course life cycle in Learning Manager?

 A typical course life cycle looks as follows: